nikolay-turpitko/me-gitpages-hugo/about-me/content/recent projects/taxi.md

 We decided to implement it using relatively new (at that time) HTML5 and [Apache Cordova](https://cordova.apache.org/).
-This way we hoped to use the same HTML and JavaScript code for web application (deployed on web site) as well as for the Android and iOS apps.
+This way we hoped to use the same HTML and JavaScript code for web application (deployed on website) as well as for the Android and iOS apps.

 Initially I tried to develop it as a single-page